ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/non_player_characters/papa_legba.md

 of fog moving at unusual speed.
 Additionally, the jinns are able to communicate intelligibly with angels and demons alone, but may only reach out to humans through sensations and blurred dreams.

+Initiated since immemorial time to ancient arts, Papa Legba knows many rituals, some harmless, others scary.
+Of all, the ritual of banishment is the most feared among angels or demons.